SSPENELOPE/Coding-Quiz/readme.md

 - GeeksForGeeks for showing me how  to insert arrays withing objects which helped my form my questions array

--The wonderful creators of W3Schools for all the tips and tricks useful information when it comes to anything coding related
+- The wonderful creators of W3Schools for all the tips and tricks useful information when it comes to anything coding related

--UofM Coding bootcamp for the base requirements of what this project needed to include
+- UofM Coding bootcamp for the base requirements of what this project needed to include